Regularity rally: Roadbook or roadmap

 The roadbook or logbook is a type of map encoded with the correct road to be followed.
-It counts for all the information about the distances, time and average speed that must be followed throughout the race.
+It counts for all the information about the distances, time and average speed that must be followed throughout the competition.
 It is through these sheets that the navigator will direct, as well as pace, the driver.
 At the rally the book is divided into several sections that may be of the following types: